 Because teenagers often participate in sports, it is important to remember that such activities may also cause damage to your oral health.
 Potential problems include cut lips, chipped or broken teeth, missing teeth, as well as root and bone damage.
 If you play sports and do not have a mouth guard, you should see us as soon as possible.
 We will create a custom mouth guard to fit over your upper teeth – sometimes over braces or other fixed dental devices – so that you are protected from the above hazards involved in playing sports.

 Many children and teenagers experience dental issues such as crooked or crowded teeth and/or poor jaw alignment.
 Aside from a lower self-esteem and social anxiety, these dental issues are a risk for the proper function of teeth as well as for overall dental health.
-Among today’s orthodontic options, we offer metal braces and Invisalign – clear, plastic aligners that move the teeth to their ideal position.
+Among today’s orthodontic options, we offer metal braces and Invisalign® – clear, plastic aligners that move the teeth to their ideal position.
 Our teenage patients tend to choose Invisalign because it is removable, making it easier to maintain proper oral hygiene than with braces, among other benefits.
 However, to determine which treatment is right for you, contact us for a consultation.

 If you are a teenager and would like to have your teeth whitened, we strongly recommend that you contact us to help you choose a whitening option that is right for you.
 Today’s variety of whitening products can cause serious damage to your teeth if used incorrectly.
-You may not even be in need of teeth whitening, if you visit your dentist regularly for thorough cleanings, which take care of surface stains among other things.
-Whitening toothpastes are another safe options for removing surface stains.
+You may not even be in need of teeth whitening if you visit your dentist regularly for thorough cleanings, which takes care of surface stains among other things.
+Whitening toothpastes are another safe option for removing surface stains.
 If staining persists, you may need professional whitening, but it is important to speak with us prior to making any decision.